The power of quiet outrage

 Now, I mean no disrespect to Diane Sawyer; she was always perfectly nice to me.
-And she paid out of her own pocket to take an African American intern along when she interviewed Michael Jordan (the show refused to foot the bill).
-Besides, she was a reporter—she may have intended the question to provoke Baldwin.
+And she paid out of her own pocket to take a Black intern along when she interviewed Michael Jordan (the show refused to foot the bill).
+Besides, she was a journalist—she may have intended the question to provoke Baldwin.
 Clearly she succeeded.

 But that day, James Baldwin taught me the power of quiet outrage.
 Of standing up for yourself, no matter who you’re talking to.

 As a young woman in a business culture still overwhelmingly male, and as a lesbian in a world that at that time very carefully distinguished gay people from “the general population,” this Black-Gay-American from an earlier generation fascinated me.
 I read his entire catalog that year: fiction, plays, and essays.